Wait: SEVENTY years?

-Some organisations and academia had their own sites, but it was very limited.
-It wasn’t until 1994 that websites themselves started to become more commercialised.
+Some organizations and academia had their own sites, but it was very limited.
+It wasn’t until 1994 that websites themselves started to become more commercialized.
 It was the year that Amazon and eBay started, and Pizza Hut started their first delivery portal.

 As we know, the movie Hackers is the highpoint in the history of human technology and culture.
 It’s the reason why all web developers are so proficient on roller blades.

 It remains the most realistic portrayal of cyberspace ever created, and as such, it was a turning point in the popularity of the web.
 It made the web cool: hack the planet! 😁